 For every 15 calendar day delays beginning on the 91st day after the 3rd anniversary, the Developer shall pay the City $25,000.00.

-In the event Developer sells this project at any stage of development or construction, the new owner will abide by this Development Agreement.
+In the event Developer sells or assigns this project at any stage of development or construction, the new owner will abide by this Development Agreement.

 9.3 Arbitration.
 The Developer Arbitration Notice shall specifically state Developer's opinion of the Fair Market Value and shall hire an MAI certified appraiser representing Developer, which appraiser shall have not less than five (5) years experience appraising industrial property in the Greater Seattle Area comparable to the Property ("Developer's Appraiser"), who shall determine the Fair Market Value of the Property.
 Within ten (10) business days following the City's receipt of the Developer Arbitration Notice, the City's Appraiser and the Developer's Appraiser shall appoint an independent MAI certified appraiser, which appraiser shall have not less than five (5) years experience appraising industrial property in the Greater Seattle Area comparable to the Property ("Third Appraiser").
 Within thirty (30) days following his or her appointment, the Third Appraiser shall select either the City's or the Developer's determination of the Fair Market Value of the Property as the closest approximation of the actual Fair Market Value of Property and that shall be the purchase price for the Property.
 The sale of the Property shall be as-is, where-is, and shall be closed within sixty (60) days following the issuance of the Third Appraiser's opinion.